LordAmit/muse/code/Muse/src/log/README.md

-# Muse - Custom Leaks
+# Muse - Log Analyzer

-The custom leak feature in Muse allows for the user to define their own leaks for application mutation.
-Muse will use the custom source, sinks, and/or leak variable declarations when mutating the Android application.
+The Log Analyzer extension for the Muse tool helps the user remove certain leaks from an application with ease.
+If the user wants to adjust the leaks in a mutated application, Muse can remove all leaks specified by the user through a universal log format.
+This feature can be utilized to recheck static analysis tools with a subset of leaks in a mutated application.

 # Usage
-To define custom leaks in Muse execution, use the keyword `mutate` on the command line.
+To run the Log Analyzer Muse extension, the `logAnalyze` keyword should be specified on the command line.
+The `config.properties` file path should also define all values that Muse will use during execution. `(arg)` specifies required arguments:

 ```
-java -jar Muse-1.0.0.jar mutate (<ConfigFilePath>)
+java -jar Muse-1.0.0.jar logAnalyze (<ConfigFilePath>)
 ```

+If running Muse within a IDE like Eclipse, import only the Muse folder within the code subdirectory, or else you might get a java.lang.SecurityException error when running Muse.java

 ### Arguments

-The only arguments on the command line is the path to the `config.properties` file where all runtime values will be defined.
-To utilize the custom leak strings feature of Muse, the `source`, `sink`, and `varDec` values should be define in the properties file.
+Provide the following list of required arguments when running Muse:
 1. ``ConfigFilePath``: This is the path to the config.properties file that Muse uses to read arguments.
 These arguments defined in the config.properties file include:
 - ``libs4ast``:  Path of the lib4ast folder, from [MDroidPlus](https://gitlab.com/SEMERU-Code-Public/Android/Mutation/MDroidPlus/tree/master/libs4ast);
 - ``appSrc``: Path of the Android app source code folder, which you want to apply mutation on;